Quantum time dilation in a gravitational field: Derivation of the emission rate and spectrum shape

 Using the results from Appendix~\ref{appendix::evolution}, one can compute the probability that the atom stays in the excited state until coordinate time $\tau$

 The transition rate is defined as the time derivative of this probability

-Here in the last line we made an assumption that the time $\tau$ is much shorter than the lifetime of the excited state in the absence of gravity $\tau\ll \left(\Gamma_0\right)^{-1}$, and we consider only the cases with $gz/c^2\ll1$ in the range of non-vanishing $\psi(z)$.
+Here in the last line, we made an assumption that the time $\tau$ is much shorter than the lifetime of the excited state in the absence of gravity $\tau\ll \left(\Gamma_0\right)^{-1}$, and we consider only the cases with $gz/c^2\ll1$ in the range of non-vanishing $\psi(z)$.
+From Eq.~\eqref{transition rate definition}, we conclude that the total transition rate for a particle described by the wave function $\psi(z)$ is given by a weighted mean of transition rates at different heights.
+Making use of Eq.~\eqref{gamma} we can rewrite Eq.~\eqref{transition rate definition} in a form